Wayyyy back around Christmas I took some time off to partake in my latest adventure.

 You have a couple of options here.
 You can either buy a frame that already has the silk on it for around $20 or you can buy the frame and a few yards of the silk and staple it on yourself.
 If you’re really crafty you can build the frame out of 2×2′s.
 I did all of the above.

 To apply your own silk just use a regular staple gun.
 Pull it tight, but not so tight the silk rips through the staples.
+You can also fold the silk under so it isn’t as likely to rip.
+Make sure your staples are pressed right in because your screen needs to lay flat when you flip it over.
+Staples that aren’t pushed right in will make the screen wobble.

 Once your screen is stapled, cut the edges off.